Tuition and Fees

 Depending on the availability of funding, the Arabic department may offer a small number of tuition scholarships only to PhD students.
 Such financial aid is based on an annual competition.

-Eligible students may apply for summer and/or year-long Graduate Fellowships for Foreign Language and Area or International Studies (FLAS), which provide a stipend ($15,000 in 2009-2010) and partial tuition support for the study of Arabic, Hebrew, Persian, and Turkish.
+Eligible students may apply for summer and/or year-long Graduate Fellowships for Foreign Language and Area or International Studies (FLAS), which provide a stipend of $15,000 and partial tuition support for the study of Arabic, Hebrew, Persian, and Turkish.

 For more detailed information concerning financial aid, including need-based aid, please consult the “Financial Support” section of the web site of the Graduate School of Arts and Sciences.